Innovating the education-to-career experience to strengthen economic development and student success

 CTE integrates core curriculum with hands-on, industry-related project work and skill-building exercises to connect the classroom to the real world.

 CTE fosters an environment to learn and practice skills needed in life and work, such as collaboration, communication and initiative, as well as technical skills related to specific careers.

 CTE creates opportunities to observe the “real world” by linking students with industry partners through job shadowing, tours, industry-mentored projects and internships.

-CTE better prepares students for life after high ensuring higher levels of success in their pursuit of post-secondary degrees, certifications and training.
+CTE better prepares students for life after high school, ensuring higher levels of success in their pursuit of post-secondary degrees, certifications and training.

 Sonoma County students have rewarding careers that strengthen their lives, our community and the economy.

 Equity, Empowerment, Engagement, Experience, Entrepreneurism

 Established in 2012 by private donors who formed a committee advised fund at the Community Foundation of Sonoma County, the Committee sought to expand and enhance career technical training and work readiness for Sonoma County students.
 With an initial focus to align education with the workforce and economic development needs of the County, and they quickly gained the financial support of the John Jordan Foundation and the County of Sonoma Board of Supervisors.

 In 2013, representatives from local government, business, industry and education formed a steering committee to guide the fund’s growth and mission delivery.
 They determined that funding priority would go to establishing CTE programs that align with Sonoma County’s five key industry drivers as identified by the Economic Development Board: Advanced Manufacturing (including STEM); Construction/Green Services; Health Care; Agriculture; and Sonoma Specialties (Wine/Hospitality/Tourism).